amplitude/amplitude-docs/content/collections/cdp/audiences.md

 Amplitude supports two types of cohorts: **behavioral** and **predictive**.

-[**Behavioral** cohorts](/analytics/behavioral-cohorts) are clusters of users grouped together based on their past actions.
+[**Behavioral** cohorts](/docs/analytics/behavioral-cohorts) are clusters of users grouped together based on their past actions.
 Create them by segmenting users by events they fired or did not fire, whether they were active or inactive, and the user properties they have.

 Behavioral cohorts are perfect for engagement-based targeting when you want to reach users at specific stages of your user lifecycle: perhaps they added something to their cart but did not purchase in the last 24 hours, for example, or they’ve recently activated a subscription.

-[**Predictive** cohorts](/cdp/audiences/predictions-build) are clusters of users grouped together based on the actions Amplitude anticipates they will take sometime in the future.
+[**Predictive** cohorts](/docs/cdp/audiences/predictions-build) are clusters of users grouped together based on the actions Amplitude anticipates they will take sometime in the future.
 Create a predictive cohort by segmenting users by their percentile likelihood: for example, whether they are in the top 10% likelihood to activate, or bottom 25% likelihood to churn.

 Use these cohorts for activation, retention, or engagement based marketing when you want to drive users to the next stage of a user lifecycle: this would include cohorts of users likely to subscribe next week, or users likely to watch a second show next week.

-{{partial:admonition type='note'}}
-Cohorts created in Amplitude can be sent to [all the integrations listed here](https://help.amplitude.com/hc/en-us/sections/360008683972-Amplitude-Recommend-Integrations).
-{{/partial:admonition}}

 All customers on an Amplitude Growth or Enterprise plan have access to unlimited cohorts.

 ### Computations

-[Computations](/cdp/audiences/computations) work by transforming an event or event property into a computed user property.
+[Computations](/docs/cdp/audiences/computations) work by transforming an event or event property into a computed user property.
 You can use the computed property as a configurable filter in any Amplitude chart for analysis, or as a personalization tool by syncing it to an external destination.

 For example, segmenting your users by the number of purchases they’ve made is feasible with cohorts.
 However, you’d have to create a different cohort to correspond to each possible number of purchases.
 To streamline the process, you could use computations to create a new, computed property that stores this information as a single integer, for each user.
 Then segment your users based on their values for this property, taking one step to do what would have previously taken several.